Libri Carolini: Contents

 According to the Libri Carolini, images may be used as ecclesiastical ornaments, for purposes of instruction, and in memory of past events.
 It is foolish, however, to burn incense before them and to use lights, though it is quite wrong to cast them out of the churches and destroy them.

 The work failed to appreciate the distinction made at the Second Council of Nicaea between the veneration and worship reserved to God alone and the veneration of honour to be paid to images.
 There was indeed one passage in the Acts of Nicaea which had been mistranslated as confusing the two; and this passage is duly pilloried in the Libri.
 But other passages in the Libri show awareness that Nicaea made this distinction, e.g. at III.
 27, which paraphrases Nicaea as saying that We do not adore images as God nor do we pay them divine worship.
 But the Libri argue that the distinction made at Nicaea between worship and honour does not justify praying to images or attributing miraculous powers to them, as Nicaea had claimed.

 The text points out that the patristic passages cited by Hadrian in support of his position expressed approval of images as a catechetical aid but not of their veneration; it argues forcibly (at III.
 17) that it was absurd to require the veneration of images, when generations of martyrs and holy monks had not venerated them; the veneration of images was not to be put on a par with faith.
-The Libri show a better understanding of the Fathers of the golden patristic age (fourth and fifth centuries) than both the iconophiles (who wrongly claimed that the Fathers upheld the veneration of images) and the iconoclasts (who wrongly claimed that the Fathers disapproved of the making of images).

 The old charge that the Franks were misled by a bad translation and failed to appreciate the subtleties of Byzantine theology has therefore been abandoned in sound recent scholarship.

 In arguing against Pope Hadrian the Libri also appealed to a letter by Gregory the Great (Registrum XI.
 10) that had argued that Pictures are placed in churches not to be adored but purely to instruct the minds of the ignorant.
 It was therefore able to claim that Hadrian in defending Nicaea II was betraying the true tradition of the Roman Church.

 The contents were interpreted by Calvin and other iconoclast writers during the Protestant Reformation as support for their attitude.
 They were also put on the Index Librorum Prohibitorum, where they remained until 1900, either because of their iconoclastic arguments or because seen as interference by a civil authority in matters of Church doctrine.